U.S. News Rankings

 University of Missouri--St. Louis is a public institution that was founded in 1963.
 It has a total undergraduate enrollment of 13,349, its setting is urban, and the campus size is 350 acres.
 It utilizes a semester-based academic calendar.
 University of Missouri--St. Louis's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $9,474 (2013-14); out-of-state tuition and fees are $24,429 (2013-14).

-Undergraduates at University of Missouri—St. Louis (UMSL) can choose from more than 50 bachelor’s degree programs.
-Some may qualify to enroll in the Pierre Laclede Honors College (PLHC), which offers a more challenging curriculum, smaller class sizes, and a writing project that ends in a senior capstone.
-Graduate students can pursue nearly 40 master’s programs, including the highly ranked criminology program, as well as business and education, among others.
+Undergraduates at University of Missouri—St. Louis can choose from about 50 bachelor's degree programs.
+Some may qualify to enroll in the Pierre Laclede Honors College, which offers a more challenging curriculum, smaller class sizes and a writing project that ends in a senior capstone.
+Graduate students can pursue about 30 master's programs, including the highly ranked criminology program, as well as business and education, among others.

 |School mission and unique qualities (as provided by the school):|